-The Driver’s Licence First Aid certificate is delivered immediately after the course finishes.
+We give you the Driver’s Licence First Aid certificate immediately after the course finishes.
 For all other courses, the certificate is emailed to you within the next week.
 The First Aid for the Swiss Driver’s Licence is valid for six years and certificates for all other HealthFirst public First Aid courses are valid for two years.

 Can I practice resuscitation techniques in the CPR course?

 Practicing resuscitation techniques on manikins is a very important part of the CPR course and you will have plenty of opportunity for guided practice.